Pre-Purchase Damp and Timber Survey Report

 Survey the exterior of the property and identify any present timber decay or defects that can lead to future timber decay.

-A full written timber report along with a sketch plan of the ground floor and where necessary timber treatment quotation will be issued to you within 48 hours of the survey once payment has been received.
+A full written timber report detailing our surveyor's conclusion will be issued to you within five working days from the day of the survey once payment has been received.

 The surveyor carrying out the timber survey will provide you with a direct telephone number to contact him direct if there are any further questions.